openvinotoolkit/open_model_zoo/data/datasets.md

         * `images` - directory with converted images
         * `depth` -  directory with depth maps

-Note: If dataset is used in the first time, please set `allow_convert_data: True` in annotation conversion parameters for this dataset in `dataset_definitions.yml`  or use `convert_annotation` command line interface:
+Note: If dataset is used in the first time, set `allow_convert_data: True` in annotation conversion parameters for this dataset in `dataset_definitions.yml`  or use `convert_annotation` command line interface:

 ```sh
 convert_annotation nyu_depth_v2 --data_dir <DATASET_DIR>/nyudepthv2/val/official --allow_convert_data True